k-tsurumaki/fuselage/README.md

 ### Version History
 - **v1.0.0** - Initial stable release with full feature set

+## 🚀 Releasing

+For maintainers releasing new versions, see [RELEASE.md](RELEASE.md) for detailed release procedures.

 ## 🤝 Contributing

 1. Fork the repository